Online data assimilation in distributionally robust optimization: Data Assimilation

 \section{Data Assimilation}

-A natural way of assimilating data online consists of taking a current data-driven solution as a starting point of the iterations of the next problem.
-Such consideration is achieved by the following feasibility argument.
+We now describe a full algorithm to assimilate data online.
 The whole \ODAA starts from some random initial data-driven solution.
-Then, for each given set of data points, we first generate its certificate via Algorithm~\ref{alg:cert}, after which an $\epsilon$-proper data-driven solution is obtained, then we execute the Subgradient Algorithm to achieve a lower certificate.
-During the last set of iterations, the certificate may be lost and Algorithm~\ref{alg:cert} may have to be rerun again, and resume the Subgradient Algorithm after obtaining a valid certificate.
+Then, for each given set of data points, we first generate its certificate via Certificate Generation Algorithm, after which an $\epsilon$-proper data-driven solution is obtained, then we execute the Subgradient Algorithm to achieve a lower certificate.
+During the last set of iterations, the certificate may be lost and Certificate Generation Algorithm may have to be rerun again, and resume the Subgradient Algorithm after obtaining a valid certificate.
 If no data points come in, the algorithm terminates as soon as the Subgradient Algorithm terminates.

 When there is streaming data, the algorithm needs to incorporate new data points every time they become available.
 Because of this, the feasible set of the Problem~\eqref{eq:convJn} changes.
 This affects the dimension of Problem~\eqref{eq:convJn}, which grows by $m$, and results into an increase of the dimension of~\eqref{eq:LP} by $2m$.
 Second, the reliability increase from $\beta_{n}$ to $\beta_{n+1}$ results into a smaller radius $\epsilon(\beta_{n+1})$ of the Wasserstein ball $\mathbb{B}_{\epsilon(\beta_{n+1})}$.